exercism/blog/posts/inteview-with-clever-tykes.md

 _I'm chatting to Jodie and Ben Cook who have a series of storybooks for children including one that inspires children to learn to code._

 **Hello!
-Could you give us a quick overview of your CleverTykes books?**
+Could you give us a quick overview of your Clever Tykes books?**

 Yes!
 The [Clever Tykes storybooks](https://clevertykes.com/) and resources aim to inspire children to develop positive, resourceful and creative behaviour.
 The series of four storybooks - Walk-it Willow, Code-it Cody, Change-it Cho and Write-it Ryan - follow characters who turn something they enjoy doing into a venture of their own.
 That's how we enable children ages 6-9 to experience the entrepreneurial process and encourage them to think and behave in a more enterprising way.